fhildeb/lukso-node-guide/6-blockchain-clients/12-automation.md

 ## 6.12 Service Automation

-> **THIS PAGE IS WORK IN PROGRESS.
-DO NOT USE IN PRODUCTION AS IT IS TESTED PROPERLY.**

 By default, the blockchain clients are not automatically starting whenever there has been a power outage on your system.
 However, this means additional manual work by logging into the node again after a power outage.

 As the CLI maintains all blockchain clients, we can add a script run every time on boot.
 However, managing individual services is not possible within this setup, as it requires the professional configuration of each client.
 Here, Grafana Alerts are helping out, as they will inform if a validator can not connect to the execution client anymore or if the validator is not reachable.